PhiBabin/Redox-Lipo-Adapter/BUILD.md

 |  2 | U2 | LDO 3V regulator TPS7A0330   | [Digikey](https://www.digikey.com/en/products/detail/texas-instruments/TPS7A0330PDBVR/12165132) | [LCSC](https://www.lcsc.com/product-detail/Linear-Voltage-Regulators-LDO_Texas-Instruments-TPS7A0330PDBVR_C3752328.html) |

 *I haven't tried ordering the LCSC parts, they should work.

 **Please note, that version 1.0 of the board uses [USB4515](https://www.digikey.com/en/products/detail/gct/usb4515-gf-a/15635471), while version 1.2 uses [YTC-TC6-34](https://www.lcsc.com/product-detail/USB-Connectors_YIYUAN-YTC-TC6-34_C2927284.html) as the USB-C connector.
 From checking the datasheet, it seems that USB4515 would fit on version 1.2 of the board, but I haven't tested it.

 ### Battery Selection

-Any 3.7 LiPo cell battery should work with QUASO.
+Any 3.7V LiPo single cell battery should work with QUASO.
 Nano!Nice suggests using a 301230 battery (~100mAh) for a low power keyboard like the wireless Redox.
 For reference, a CR2032 coin battery as a capacity of around 225mAh.
 I used a [503035 500mAh battery](https://www.digikey.com/en/products/detail/adafruit-industries-llc/1578/5054539?s=N4IgTCBcDaIIwFYwA4C0dkBY6oHIBEACEAXQF8g) for my build.
 You can [find here](3d_printed_case/), a 3D printed case that fits the dimensions of the 503035.
 If you use a different battery, you'll need a different case.

 ## Instructions
 The PCB is easy to solder by hand, except for the battery management chip (BQ24075).
 Because of the BQ24075, I **strongly recommend** you use a PCB assembly service to solder this PCB or use a stencil + solder paste.
 Beware that I have **NOT tested** the gerber files / BOM / CPT for assembly!